 Links play a central role in affiliate marketing.
 They are an instrumental mechanism for boosting conversions, and in turn, commission earnings.
 However, that information isn’t something only merchants and affiliates should be privy to.

 Consumers have a legal right to know when someone is getting paid as a direct result of a sale.
-Using affiliate link disclosures helps maintain ethical practices and trust in the digital marketing industry.
+Affiliate disclosure helps maintain ethical practices and trust in the digital marketing industry.

-In this post, we’ll explain what affiliate link disclosures are and what they’re used for.
+In this post, we’ll explain what affiliate disclosure is and what these disclosures are used for.
 Then we’ll provide three tips for effectively incorporating them into your content.
 Let’s get started!

 The Federal Trade Commission (FTC) is responsible for making sure businesses follow ethical practices.
 Part of this mission is putting laws and regulations in place for consumer protection.
 This includes mandating affiliate link disclosures, like the one below: